rieseflo/Projekt-2---Java/README.md

 ### Used Data

-The used dataset is accessible on Kaggle https://www.kaggle.com/datasets/fransell/gemstones-images-expanded.
+The used dataset is accessible on Kaggle at https://www.kaggle.com/datasets/fransell/gemstones-images-expanded.